Khmer Rouge, Corruption and Cambodia -Remote Inspire Lecture with Gen Kennedy

 Most abominable of all, the Party executed people – “often hand to hand – en masse” for having an education, wearing glasses, or even “no reason at all”.
 Shocking to us all, the Khmer Rouge killed at least 1.7 to 2 million people, which was nearly a quarter of the population by the time Vietnamese troops captured the city in 1979.
 Amongst the victims, intellectuals, professionals, and “non-conformists” were especially targeted: only 50 of the country’s previous 1500 doctors survived the Khmer Rouge.”

 The talk included a detailed segment on how corruption, human rights violations, and the influence of the United Nations (UN) ties into the political and social situation of Cambodia today.
-She also compared the economical and agricultural situation of Cambodia to its neighboring countries.
+She also compared the economical and agricultural situation of Cambodia to its neighbouring countries.

 Ruilang Q adds: